DredNaut/CryptoIntel/README.md

 - Create method to calculate % change from one entry to the next.
 - Improve current trend analysis using numpy module.
 - Caluculate and graph RSI for a given coin, allow for multiple coins at once.
+- Implement a more user friendly support for setting up automation. (crontab and export path)
+- Create report of top price changes 24-h and volume changes 24-h.